Unboxed-Software/solana-course/content/token22-on-chain.md

 # Challenge

-Create your own program that is Token Program and Token Extension Program agnostic.
+Create your own program that is Token Program and Token Extensions Program agnostic.